tembo-io/tembo-images/README.md

 *   `/var/lib/postgresql`: The home directory for the `postgres` user where all the potentially persistent data files and libraries live.

-*   `/var/lib/postgresql/data`: The default data directory where the Docker entrypoint script and [CloudNativePG] store the data files in a `pgdata` subdirectory.
-Mount a volume to this directory for data persistence.

-*   `/var/lib/postgresql/tembo`: The directory where [Tembo Cloud] mounts a persistent volume and stores persistent data:
+*   `/var/lib/postgresql/data`: The directory where the Docker entrypoint script initializes the database in the `pgdata` subdirectory, and where [Tembo Cloud] mounts a persistent volume and stores persistent data:
     *   `pgdata`: Tembo initializes and runs the cluster from this subdirectory.
     *   `mod`: Tembo stores extension module libraries this subdirectory.